 Sangha Teens is a youth Buddhist group that focuses on teaching middle school aged members about the fundamentals of Buddhism.
-We meet every 1st and 3rd Sunday of the month.
+We meet every 1st and Sunday of the month.
 If interested in participating, please contact Jeannie Toshima for more information.

 MEETING NORMS- The STs present discussed and agreed upon four norms to guide our group in in meetings as well as outings: